 Basic Life Support (BLS) Certification Practice Exam

 Basic Life Support (BLS) certification is a credential that validates an individual’s ability to provide lifesaving care in emergency situations.
 This includes performing CPR (cardiopulmonary resuscitation), using an AED (automated external defibrillator), and providing other critical interventions to maintain a person’s airway and circulation until professional medical help arrives.
-BLS certification is essential for individuals working in healthcare and emergency response fields, as it ensures they have the knowledge and skills to act promptly and effectively in life-threatening situations.
+BLS certification is needed medical professionals in healthcare and emergency response roles.

 Who should take the Basic Life Support (BLS) Certification Exam?